INCREASE BUSINESS VALUE...

 MAXIMIZE YOUR REWARD.

 You might have an idea of what you think your business is worth, but how valuable is it through the eyes of a buyer?
 Expressed in its simplest form: Value = Return / Risk.
-However, practical application of this simple equation is complex with several different measures for Return and seemingly endless elements of Risk.
-This is further complicated by the different types of buyers: individual, investment, strategic, financial, private equity, family, employee or partner.
-But one thing is universal – all potential buyers want a profitable, well-run company with a clear path to continued success.
-Colorado Business Exchange utilizes the Value Builder System™, a statistically proven methodology that identifies and improves eight key drivers of company value, to help you increase Return and decrease Risk.
-We analyze where your business stands currently and then work with you to increase profit, reduce buyer concerns, and make the business run smoothly without you – so you can ultimately leave your company with the highest reward possible.
+But practical application of this simple equation is complex with several different measures for Return and seemingly endless elements of Risk.
+This is further complicated by the different types of buyers: individual, investment, strategic, financial, private equity, family, employee, or partner.
+But one thing is universal: All potential buyers want a profitable, well-run company with a clear path to continued success.
+Colorado Business Exchange utilizes the Value Builder System™, a statistically proven methodology that identifies and improves eight key drivers of company value, to help increase Return and decrease Risk.
+We work with you to increase profit, reduce buyer concerns, and make the business run smoothly without you.
+All, so you can ultimately leave your company with the highest reward possible.

 The Business Value Drivers